bottlerocket-os/bottlerocket/README.md

 * `settings.updates.metadata-base-url`: The common portion of all URIs used to download update metadata.
 * `settings.updates.target-base-url`: The common portion of all URIs used to download update files.
+* `settings.updates.seed`: A `u32` value that determines how far into in the update schedule this machine will accept an update.
+We recommending leaving this at its default generated value so that updates can be somewhat randomized in your cluster.

 #### Time settings